 Colwell-Lipson encourages families to give out healthier treats and non-food treasures to trick-or-treaters.

 Ideally, treasures are recycled, natural, or sustainably sourced, and can be enjoyed year-round.
 During the first year of Green Halloween events, Colewell-Lipson introduced thousands of kids to treats like polished stones, temporary tattoos, and friendship bracelets—and asked them what they thought.

 “We were floored—absolutely shocked—that first season when at [Green Halloween] events, thousands and thousands of kids came by, and not one single child of any age, toddler to teen, said that they would rather have candy when they saw the alternatives.
 Not one,” Colwell-Lipson says.
 “What was interesting was that it was the parents who had the harder time making the leap.”

 For those who want to give out more traditional treats, there are many organic and all natural options—from organic and fair trade chocolate to sustainable chewing gum.
 If you’re buying chocolate, it’s particularly important to choose fair trade chocolate, as many conventional chocolate companies have ties to child labor.
-Check out our suggested brands for fair trade chocolate and other healthy treats.
+Check out our suggested brands for fair trade chocolate.

 Nontoxic Face Paint